What Is a Security Deposit?

 Many states require that a landlord must provide the tenant with a receipt after collecting a security deposit.
-This, too, should include the amount of the deposit, the name and address of the financial institution where the deposit is being kept, and the annual interest rate the money will earn.
+This, too, should include the amount of the deposit, the name and address of the financial institution where the deposit will be held, and the annual interest rate the money will earn.

-This interest rightfully belongs to the tenant, not the landlord, and most landlord will turn the extra money over to the tenant at year's end or adjust one month's rent to account for it.
+Any interest earned on the security deposit rightfully belongs to the tenant, not to the landlord, and most landlords will turn the extra money over to the tenant at year's end or adjust one month's rent to account for it.

 Security Deposit Disputes

-When a landlord and tenant disagree about deductions that have been taken from a security deposit, these disputes must often be taken to court.
-The best way for a landlord to win this type of dispute is to understand the security deposit laws in his state and to follow and document any actions taken relating to the deposit.
+Disputes must often be taken to small claims court when a landlord and tenant disagree about deductions that have been taken from a security deposit.
+The best way for a landlord to win this type of dispute is to understand the security deposit laws in their state and to follow and document any actions taken relating to the deposit.

 - A security deposit is an amount of money placed with a landlord to protect against losing money on a lease due to damage to the property or unpaid rent.